kuvivek/drivingTheoryInGermany/README.md

 I should
 ✅ drive at low engine speeds(it means low gear)
 ✅ drive off as promptly as possible
-❌if possible, allow the engine of the stationary vehicle to warm up
+❌ if possible, allow the engine of the stationary vehicle to warm up
 **Comment**:  Allowing an engine to “warm up” is unnecessary from a technical point of view.
-After starting, it is best to drive off immediately
-and at low revs(lower gear).
+After starting, it is best to drive off immediately and at low revs(lower gear).
 This saves energy and protects the environment.

 228.You increase your speed from 50 km/h to 100 km/h.
 How does the reaction distance change in accordance with the rule of thumb?
-❌It is quadrupled from 25 m to 100 m
+❌ It is quadrupled from 25 m to 100 m
 ✅ It is doubled from 15 m to 30 m
-❌It is halved from 50 m to 25 m
+❌ It is halved from 50 m to 25 m
 **Comment**:  The reaction distance is the distance in 1 second, according to the rule of thumb: km/h “divided by” 10 “times” 3.
 If the speed is doubled, the reaction distance is also doubled: 50 / 10 x 3 = 15 and 100 / 10 x 3 = 30.